안녕하세요. 토미입니다.

 Additionally, -(이)래요 is the shortened form of -(이)라고 해요 and is mainly used in conversations.

-The application is pretty easy.
+The application is straightforward.

 First, when a noun ends with a final consonant, you add -이라고 하다.